arseniyus/Python-Flask-API-Tutorial/README.md

 - jsonify: 'pip install jsonify'

 ### Ticket 2) Is this thing on?

 Write some code to define your API endpoints and logic.

 - In your file write a simple message along the lines of:
   "Hello World!"

 `@app.route("/", methods=["GET"])`
 `def test():`
 `if request.method == "GET":`
 `return jsonify({"response": "Hello There!"})`

 Does this look familiar?
 It should! 😄

 This is the twin brother
 `app.get('/', (req, res) => {`
 `res.json({ response: "Hello There!" });`
 `})`

 Let's do a quick breakdown of the syntax of the original Python function:

 - app.with_this_route("any string", methods=["GET request])
 - def test(): (A function with any name) if we are making a GET request: return a json object({"key": "value"})

 Normally in JavaScript you will need to define the logic of the get request funcition in a seperate place.
 But Python let's you define both the endpoint and the logic all in one place!
 Neat right? 😍

 - Test it by typing 'python app.py' in the terminal

 Expected outcome: your custom message should appear in local host, upon clicking on the hyperlink in the terminal.

+### Ticket 3) Complete as many CRUD Operations as you can

+a) Make a basic GET all resource request
+Let's apply the knowledge gained from the above syntax and apply it.

+In the Repository you will note that the GET request has already been completed for you.
+`@app.route("/games", methods=["GET"])`
+`def get_games():`
+`return jsonify(Games)`

+Are you seeig a pattern here?

-Ticket 3) Run the server and make the first API call using a tool like Postman or curl.
+- Run the server (python app.py) and make the first API call using a tool like Postman.

-Ticket 4) Implement different HTTP methods like GET, POST, PUT, and DELETE for your API.

-Ticket 5) Create a class to represent your data model and set up a SQLite database connection.
-(Optional)
+b) Make a basic POST request

+c) Make a basic GET by ID request

+d) Make a basic DELETE request

+e) Make a basic PUT request

+f) Make a basic PATCH request